alronz/b2c-database-selection/Neo4j/Examples/tpch.md

 We do the same as the function above to create nodes for all other node's labels (Supplier,Customer,Order,Nation,Region, and Part).
 The functions are createCustomerNodes(), createSupplierNodes(), createNationNodes(), createOrderNodes(), createPartNodes() and createRegionNodes().

 To create the CONTAINS relationships as an example, we iterate through the Lineitem CSV file.
 Then for each line we get the order node that has the ORDERKEY as a property inside the node.
 In the same way, we get the order node that has the LINENUMBER as a property inside the node.
-Finally we create a relationship that starts from the order node and ends at the lineitem node and make sure that this relationship doesn't already exists to prevent creating the same relationship twice.
+Finally we create a relationship that starts from the order node and ends at the lineitem node and make sure that this relationship doesn't already exist to prevent creating the same relationship twice.
 The code is shown below:

 ````